Words by Lula Criado (Twitter @Lula_ClotMag)

 Physarum polycephalum is a slime mould that eats fungal spores and bacteria, how do you feed your creativity?

 I eat fungal spores and bacteria!

-You run an experiment to see if humans can follow a few simple behavioral rules of plasmodial slime mould in order to communicate, navigate and cooperate.
+You run an experiment to see if humans can follow a few simple behavioural rules of plasmodial slime mould in order to communicate, navigate and cooperate.
 What happened?
 They did it?
-Any interesting conclusion about the human behavior?
+Any interesting conclusion about the human behaviour?

 If you could visit any scientist’s mind, who would it be and why?